fabienfrfr/tptt/README.md

 # LiZA: LineariZe Attention Injection

-LiZA is a modular Python library designed to inject efficient linearized attention mechanisms-such as Gated Linear Attention (GLA) and Delta Rule Attention-into existing Transformer models.
+LiZA is a modular Python library designed to inject efficient linearized attention mechanisms-such as `Memory as Gate` (describes in [Titans](https://arxiv.org/html/2501.00663v1)) in pretrained transformers.

 It leverages the [flash-linear-attention](https://github.com/fla-org/flash-linear-attention) library for high-performance implementations, enabling scalable and memory-efficient attention computations.

 ---